Gourry Gabriev: Characterization and appearances

-To his credit, Gourry is extremely loyal to his friends and allies and has displayed a great deal of patience with Lina and her tantrums.
-The only time his own patience is questioned is when he does not have access to food, much like Lina, as they both share a great passion for fine cooking.
-Another notable occasion where his temperament was strained is when he was led to believe that Lina was dead in order to deceive the enemy (He openly cries and expresses murderous rage toward her would-be killer), for which, for the first time ever in the series he whacks Lina in the head in way of admonishment for worrying him (in which Lina, bashfully and uncharacteristically, apologizes).
-In the novels, Gourry will also release an aura of killing intent when he is seriously angered, which intimidates even Lina.
+Gourry is portrayed as an easygoing and chivalrous hero whose patient, mild-mannered disposition serves as a contrast to Lina Inverse's volatile personality.
+While he rarely loses his composure even in chaotic situations, his demeanor changes drastically when his allies are threatened; during a battle where he was led to believe Lina had been killed as part of a ruse, Gourry displayed intense aggression toward the perpetrator.
+Also, in the anime adaptation, a notable exception to his calm demeanor occurs when he is deprived of food, which frequently leads to comedic distress.

 Besides the main Slayers light novel series, manga, and all of anime television series, Gourry also appears as a playable character in all of the Slayers video games and in some other media such as the film Slayers Premium.
 He is also featured in various assorted Slayers merchandise items such as figures, and has made guest appearances in several non-Slayers video games including Elemental Story, Granblue Fantasy, Guardian Tales, Heroes Phantasia, La Tale, Langrisser Mobile, LINE Rangers, Overlord: Mass for the Dead, Puzzle & Dragons, Tales of the Rays, Valkyrie Anatomia: The Origin, and Ragnarok M (China exclusive).
 In the science fiction themed series Lost Universe, Slayers creator Hajime Kanzaka's another media franchise, Lina and Gourry were mixed to create its male protagonist Kain Blueriver, complete with its version of the Sword of Light, called Psi-Blade.